aws-solutions-library-samples/guidance-for-deploying-amazon-connect-with-infrastructure-as-code-on-aws/README.md

 ## Cleanup
 1. Select the CloudFormation stack created earlier
-2. Click on delete.
+2. Click on **Delete**.
 This will delete all the resources created as part of this CloudFormation stack.

 ![Deletestack](/assets/Deletestack.png)